HarishOsthe/pandas-Ecommerce-Purchases-exercise-/README.md

 # pandas-Ecommerce-Purchases-exercise-
-A Pandas Exercise project from PIERIAN DATA
+A Pandas Exercise project from <a href="https://www.pieriandata.com/">PIERIAN DATA</a>